Skip to main content

 What’s up tonight?

-• On September 8, 2025, Neptune rises just around 08:00 PM, and may be viewable later in the evening.
+• Neptune rises with Saturn around 07:15 PM this evening, and may be viewable an hour, or so, later in the evening.

 Visit us: Map